 Barnegat Bay Partnership’s “Going Native” Guide to Landscaping with Natural Plants

 In 2012, the Barnegat Bay Partnership published a brochure, “Going Native: A Guide to Natural Landscaping with Native Plants in the Barnegat Bay Watershed” which offers tips, suggestions, and easy to use plans for creating a natural landscape for your yard.

 Where to Have Your Soil Tested

-It is not uncommon for residents to wonder about the quality and composition of the soil on their property.
+It is not uncommon to wonder about the quality and composition of the soil on your property.
 Soil testing is a great way to save money by knowing exactly what your lawn needs to flourish and to remain environmentally responsible in a very simple way.
 Rutgers University Agricultural Experiment Station provides soil testing information for residents of New Jersey, as well as kits to test your soil with.